 They always begin every meal, every cake, every dish, with the very best ingredients available.
 They never scrimp because of costs, and this is just one of the many ways the Sugar Nymphs shine above so many others.

-So to all of us I wish the pursuit of our dreams and the blessing of parents who grant them; to BE the parents who grant them, and the friends who support them.
+I wish for all of us the pursuit of our dreams and the blessing of parents who grant them; to BE the parents who grant them, and the friends who support them.
 May we all live within our greatest possibilities and trust the process of life.

 Follow your impulses as much as you are able because they are indicating some truth for you, some path, some next step.
 Be still sometimes within your busy lives so you can hear them.